ambonvik/cimba/docs/tutorial.rst

 There is no guarantee that ships will be leaving in first in first out order, so we use a ``cmi_hashheap`` as a fast data set for active ships.
 Departed ships can be handled by simpler means, so a simple linked list with LIFO (stack) ordering will be sufficient.
-These two classes are not considered part of the external CIMBA API, but happen to be available tools that fit the task.
+These two classes are not considered part of the external Cimba API, but happen to be available tools that fit the task.

 Our environment is next, describing the current wind and tide state for use by